sporksmith/dance_ave/README.md

 Running the game
 ================

+First authenticate yourself by visiting the `admin` site.
+(Currently, you'll see a 404 if you try to visit the dashboard without authenticating first.)

-You can monitor the running game from the `dashboard` view.
+You can then monitor the running game from the `dashboard` view.
 This will show you the players who have called so far, and how many stations they have completed.
 You can reset the game (deleting all player data) by checking the "are you sure" boxes and hitting the `RESET GAME` button.